This is the News section of the website, it is for… news.

 As this is a minor update, I’ll try to keep it small.

 There have been no serious new additions since the last update, I have, however, made a few small changes here and there.
 Mostly correcting grammatical or spelling mistakes.
-Besides that, I opened up the List of names and their 'Translations' and 'Transliterations' article again and added two new names.
-I believe it will now be in the same place as Independent Reviews and Words, Phrases, and Names I find interesting - that being, something I can update quickly and with minimal effort.
+Besides that, I opened up the Translations and Transliterations of Names article again and added two new names.
+I believe it will now be in the same place as Review Collection and Words, Phrases, Names, and Quotes I find interesting - that being, something I can update quickly and with minimal effort.

 One strange issue that’s cropped up recently actually has to do with the reviews.
 I’ve started putting far more effort into them, evident from the one for unciv.
 This technically means that reviews don’t count as low-effort anymore, so that article will be updated far less.
 So technically, I’ve replaced one low-effort article with another.